glipari/metasim/README.md

                          +-- test ...

-Once you have unpacked the gtest library in the right place, just type
+Once you have unpacked the gtest library in the right place, you have to compile it by moving into gtest-1.6.0 and run

+  ./configure
+  make

+Finally, you can return into the metasim directory and type

   make check